cst95/checkout-payment-gateway/README.md

 - Currency is represented by an enum (only GBP = 0, USD = 1 and EUR = 2 are included).
 - All payments are processed by the same acquiring bank.
 - Users can only access details for their own payments.
-- It acceptable to store full card details in the database.
+- It is acceptable to store full card details in the database.
-- Password validation is sufficient for logging in (ignoring email verification/multi factor authentication).
+- Password validation is sufficient for logging in (ignoring email verification/multi-factor authentication).
 - It is acceptable for multiple users to use the same card details.
 - All DateTimes are expressed in UTC.